|Place of birth||Laura, South Australia|

 Australian War Memorial

-Died of wounds, 14 August 1916.Medals: British War Medal, Victory Medal
+Killed in action, 11 August 1918.Medals: British War Medal, Victory Medal